 Certification is very important for our establishment.
 It brings the satisfaction of doing the right thing, benefits the local community and gives recognition to our team members.
 Certification also ensures the public and our potential clientele that our hotel is actually following through with its green practices.
 Certification makes our business stand out, while at the same time international awards make it easier for our conscious guests to find us!

 Definitely, the certification procedure is demanding for smaller accommodation providers like us.
 And executing our “Castelli is green” strategy is a challenge sometimes.
-Usually certifications are designed for bigger establishments, so certain criteria are harder to fulfill for smaller companies.
+Usually, certifications are designed for bigger establishments, so certain criteria are harder to fulfil for smaller companies.

 What we find very positive is how major tour operators now support sustainable tourism and promote in their brochures the green profile of hotels, and how they care for the environment.

 For example, TUI offers the TUI Environmental Champion award, which evaluates the hotel’s environmental practices and how they are communicated to its guests.
 The guests and the tour operator both assess the hotels on these parameters.
 Castelli has been awarded this recognition twice!
 Only 100 hotels every year are awarded, globally, so this means a lot to our team, and brings our hotel and the island of Zakynthos forward.